-Enigmatic, glamorous, and otherworldly, Sardinia is one of Italy's most vaunted destinations.
+Enigmatic, glamorous, and otherworldly, Sardinia is one of Italy's most treasured destinations.
 Its white sand beaches and bright blue waters, which dominate a coastline of scalloped bays and secluded coves, are among the very best in Europe.
-The same could be said for its luxurious hotels and exclusive resorts, where many a celebrity and supermodel come to indulge in Sardinia's beachside beauty.

 From May to September, you can wallow in the glorious Mediterranean sunshine, with temperatures regularly reaching 30 degrees.
 Although the nights remain warm throughout summer, you'll benefit from cooling sea breezes by the coast - meaning this is the perfect time to plan Sardinia holidays.